plone/plone.restapi-client/docs/actions/registry.md

 ## Get Registry List

+### Query function

-This function returns the list of all available registry records.
+Use the `getRegistriesQuery` function to get the query for fetching the list of all available registry records.

-- Function name: `getRegistriesQuery`
+### Hook

+Use the `useGetRegistries` hook to get the list of all available registry records.

 ## Get Registry

+### Query function

-This function returns the registry record at the given path.
+Use the `getRegistryQuery` function to get the query for fetching a registry record at a given path.

-- Function name: `getRegistryQuery`
+### Hook

+Use the `useGetRegistry` hook to get a registry record at a given path.

 ### Parameters